emaloney/CleanroomCLI/README.md

 **Important:** This is the `universal-framework` branch.
 It uses **Swift 3.0** and **requires Xcode 8** to compile.

-The `swift3` branch is still under active development.
+This branch is still under active development.
 Expect breaking changes to the API, the build system and/or the project structure at any time. **Be sure to lock against a specific commit if you simultaneously require Swift 3 and stability.**

 2 other branches are also available: